Introduction to Global Positioning Systems

 - These signals are received by the receivers connected in the objects which are to be located.

-- The important point here is that minimum 4 satellites are required to get the exact location of the receiver on Earth.
+- The important point here is that minimum 4 satellites are required to get the receiver’s exact location on Earth.

 - 3 satellites are used to trace the location place.